 We pushed our customers from the ground level.
 Since we addressed a need in the market, our service quickly got product-market fit and expanded.

 We cultivated a sense of community in our users from the very beginning which has helped us to build a loyal user base who not only used our services but also told about us to their friends.

 We launched the service all across Dhaka, believing that everyone should have this service.
 And we have received tremendous response from the market.
-This idea that making the product for a large group of people and making sure that there is no entry barrier for customers is critical in an emerging market.
+This idea of making the product for a large group of people and ensuring there is no entry barrier for customers is critical in an emerging market.

 This is an excerpt from our interview with Elius, you may read the full interview here.